What happens when plastic surgery goes wrong?

 Botched cosmetic surgery can leave patients with nerve damage of serious infections

 As a Houston medical malpractice lawyer, people reach out to me just about every day for help after something went terribly wrong in their health care.
 Sometimes it involves care at a hospital, a surgery that went bad, or a mistake at a doctor’s office.

 Over the years, I have investigated a number of cases involving plastic surgeons performing cosmetic procedures.
 Plastic or cosmetic surgery procedures include things like breast enhancement (augmentation, lift, and reduction), facial rejuvenation (lift of the neck, eyelid, or brow), body facial contouring (rhinoplasty, and enhancement of the chin or cheeks), and contouring (liposuction and tummy tuck).

 In my experience, the most common problems after a plastic surgery that have led people to seek legal advice are nerve damage and infection.
 There are other potential complications, as well, including bad scarring, hematoma, deep vein thrombosis, pulmonary embolism, damage to other organs seroma, and problems with anesthesia.

 Of course, most people who seek out cosmetic surgery are excited about the prospect of enhancing their appearance.
-There’s certainly nothing wrong with that.
+There’s certainly nothing wrong with that, and statistics show that these proceduers are becoming increasingly popular.
 Plastic surgeons typically explain how the procedures are “in and out” and there is typically a minimal recover time before you can get back to work.

 Beware of the risks of plastic or cosmetic surgery